Britain's National Grid warns of system tightness for Wednesday

 National Grid is responsible for ensuring supply and demand are balanced in Britain's energy systems.

-For the period from 1630 to 1830 GMT the system margin was expected to show a shortfall of 740 megawatts, excluding any available balancing reserves, a system warning message specified.

-Earlier on Tuesday, it had issued another tweet to warn of tight margins on the electricity system on Wednesday due to low renewable power output and concerns over sufficient availability of generators for periods of high demand.

-The grid has a number of tools to help balance supply and demand and paid power producers such as nuclear generator EDF to reduce output over the summer when demand was weak.
+The grid has a number of tools to help balance supply and demand such as asking generators to increase output.

-British wholesale electricity prices for day-ahead delivery TRGBBD1 rose around 26% on Monday to 52.50 pounds per megawatt hour.
+EDF Energy said on Wednesday it was ready to fire up its West Burton A coal plant later today if needed.

+"West Burton A... and provides a valuable back-up service at times like these and is ready to run when required," an EDF Energy spokeswoman said via email.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.